Jamil Wilson: Auxilium Torino (2018–2019)

 On August 28, 2018, Wilson signed a deal with Auxilium Torino.

 UNICS Kazan (2019–2020)

 On October 30, 2019, he signed with Unics Kazan of the VTB United League.

 Virtus Roma (2020)

 On August 18, 2020, Wilson returned to Italy, signing with Virtus Roma of the Lega Basket Serie A (LBA).
 However, following Virtus Roma's withdrawal from the Serie A due to financial problems, Wilson, and all other Roma players, became free agents.

 Converge FiberXers (2023–2024)

 In December 2023, Wilson signed with the Converge FiberXers of the Philippine Basketball Association (PBA) to replace Tom Vodanovich as the team's import for the 2023–24 PBA Commissioner's Cup.

 Anyang Jung Kwan Jang Red Boosters (2024)

 On January 19, 2024, Wilsone signed with Anyang Jung Kwan Jang Red Boosters of the Korean Basketball League (KBL) to replace Darryl Monroe.

-Aguada (2024–present)
+Aguada (2024–2025)

 On December 18, 2024, Wilsone signed with the Aguada of the Liga Uruguaya de Básquetbol (LUB).